Luqman-Ansari/Airport-Management-System-/README.md

-# Railway Database Management System
+# Airport Management Management System
 **Q1**
 In this Question, it was challenge to handle relations.
 I handeled them by setting up foreign and primary keys.
 It was helpful for mantaining all relations in the database.